Luca1313/Luca1313/README.md

 ## About me
 - 👨🏻‍🎓 Bachelor's degree in **Engineering and Computer Science** @ Alma Mater Studiorum of Bologna, Cesena's Campus
-- 🔭 Currently studying **Engineering and Computer Science** @ Alma Mater Studiorum of Bologna, Cesena's Campus
+- 🔭 Currently studying Master in **Engineering and Computer Science** @ Alma Mater Studiorum of Bologna, Cesena's Campus

 ## My skills